-Renovation on a Budget
+Renovation On A Budget

 You've been scrimping, scraping, and saving for the renovation of your dream home for a bit now.
 Maybe longer than a bit.
 But long enough.
 That said, how much IS enough?
 The honest truth is that at the bare minimum, probably about $40,000 whether or not you're working with a BTO HDB flat or resale HDB flat.
 However, with a little bit of homework, patience, and ingenuity, you could probably get away with $30,000.
 Lets get thrifty!

-1. Don't Budge the Budget
+1. Don't Budge The Budget

 Budget is not about being cheap.
 It’s knowing how much you can afford to spend.
 Since we’ve already established a $30,000 ceiling, let’s stick with that.
 No squeezing in a little extra for that fancy cabinet you saw just the other day.
 If you get all loosey goosey with the cash, your spending will easily get out of hand real quick.
 Remember, you need to budget 10% just in case of unpleasant surprises.
 Can’t budget you say?
 Do a trial run with your daily meals.
 Start at $20 a day.
 You’ll be surprised how quickly you get at controlling yourself.

-2. To DIY, or not to DIY
+2. To DIY, Or Not To DIY

 You could be good with a little DIY.
 Heck, you might even be awesome at it.
 Hold your horses though!
 Singapore’s got a whole slew of building and renovation laws; break the law, and you’ll break the bank.
 Better off leaving it to the pros who do it for a living.